aws/aws-rfdk/examples/deadline/EC2-Image-Builder/python/README.md

     ```bash
     # Navigate to the root directory of the RFDK repository
     pushd ../../../..
+    ./build.sh
-    # Enter the Docker container to run the build and pack scripts
+    # Enter the Docker container to run the pack scripts
     ./scripts/rfdk_build_environment.sh
-    ./build.sh
     ./pack.sh
     # Exit the Docker container
     exit